-For years, the Gumbel distribution have been the prevailing models for rainfall extremes, which entails an exponential tail of the parent distribution, or $\xi = 0$ .
+For years, the most prevailing model for rainfall extremes was the Gumbel distribution, which entails an exponential tail of the parent distribution, or $\xi = 0$ .
 This is the smallest possible value for a distribution that is unbounded from above.
 Unjustified specification of $\xi$ to its smallest possible value results in unsafe (too small) design rainfall values for large return periods.
 Recently, however, the appropriateness for rainfall of the exponential tail and the Gumbel distribution has been questioned.
-Koutsoyiannis (2004a, 2005a, 2007) discussed several that favour the Pareto/EV2/Fréchet distribution theoretical reasons over the exponential/EV1/Gumbel case.
+Koutsoyiannis (2004a, 2005a, 2007) discussed several reasons favour the Pareto/EV2/Fréchet distribution theoretical that exponential/EV1/Gumbel case.
 By now, several studies have provided empirical evidence supporting the Pareto case ( $\xi > 0$ ).
 Some of them, based on empirical evidence from daily rainfall records worldwide, are explicitly mentioned below: